-(2) After the publication of a notice of surrender as aforesaid in the Gazette the Master may appoint a curator bonis to the debtor's estate, who shall forthwith take the estate into his custody and take over the control of any business or undertaking of the debtor, as if he were the debtor, as the Master may direct.
-Including any business the debtor is licensed to carry on in terms of the Liquor Act, 1928, but subject in every case, mutatis mutandis, to the provisions of section seventy.
+(2) After the publication of a notice of surrender as aforesaid in the Gazette the Master may, in accordance with policy determined by the Minister, appoint a curator bonis to the debtor's estate, who shall forthwith take the estate into his or her custody and take over the control of any business or undertaking of the debtor, as if he or she were the debtor, as the Master may direct, including any business the debtor is licensed to carry on in terms of the Liquor Act, 1989 (Act No. 27 of 1989), but subject in every case, mutatis mutandis, to the provisions of section 70.